Coming together to support organizations providing critical services to those impacted by coronavirus.

 Are you in need of assistance?
 Can a volunteer assist you during this time?
 We can help.

 United We Win

 United Way fights for the health, education, and financial stability of every person in Broome County.
-For 100 years, United Way of Broome County has improved conditions in the community to help our friends and neighbors lead more successful lives.
+For over 100 years, United Way of Broome County has worked to improve lives by creating the opportunities people need to build a better future for themselves and their families.
 Our mission is to drive change that will have positive impact on the critical needs of our community by strategically leveraging the collective resources of community partners.

 Funded Community Partners

 Through various non-profit funding opportunities within United Way of Broome County, including the Basic Needs and Strategic Priorities Grant Program, the Capacity Building Grant Program, and the Healthy Lifestyles Coalition (HLC) Grant Program, over $1.9M in funds, raised through the 2018-2019 Annual Community Campaign and United Way of Broome County resources, were approved by community volunteers to assist 38 local non-profit organizations with 72 projects and programs.

 Our new Community Commitment Plan builds on a solid foundation laid over the past century and confirms our commitment to do more.
 It provides clarity of focus about our priorities and a renewed sense of purpose in how we approach our work.

 National Volunteer Week is April 19-25, 2020 and United Way of Broome County is celebrating with the 2020 Annual National Volunteer Week Training Conference and Volunteer Recognition Luncheon on Friday, April 24, 2020.